muizabdul29/PyBatteryID/README.md

 In the following, an example usage of PyBatteryID has been demonstrated for modelling the battery overpotential using the LPV framework while assuming the battery electromotive force (EMF) to be known *a priori* via appropriate experiments, such as GITT, or low-current cycling.
 In effect, the battery voltage output at a given time instant can then be calculated by using the EMF value at that instant and evaluating the overpotential using the identified LPV model.

+> It is highly recommended that the user follows the International System of Units (SI) while using PyBatteryID.
+For example, the battery capacity should be specified in Coulombs, time in seconds, current in amperes, voltage in volts, and temperature in Kelvin.

 #### 1. Initialize model structure

 The very first step is to create an instance of the `ModelStructure` class which requires the capacity of the studied battery and the model sampling time.